winniecook/Forest-Fire-Risk-Analysis/README.md

 # Forest Fire Analysis Pipeline

-This project is an advanced data analysis pipeline for forest fire data, using Python and R for analysis, Conda for environment management, Docker for containerization, and Nextflow for workflow management.
+This project is an advanced data analysis pipeline for forest fire data, using Python for analysis, Conda for environment management, Docker for containerization, and Nextflow for workflow management.

 ## Project Structure